sharababy/goBackendGen/README.md

 Visit [link] for full documentation,examples,guides.

-**Go-Backend Generator**, an online tool which can generate backend code in for based web apps Golang.
+**Go-Backend Generator**, an online tool which can generate backend code in for web apps written in Golang.

 It uses data given to it by the developer like routers , HTTP endpoints , object definitions , Database Description ... to generate golang code for the backend.